kaaniince/kaaniince/README.md

 - 🌱 I’m currently learning Data Science and ML
-- 🎓 I joined the IBM Coaching Program
+- 🎓 I joined the IBM Coaching Program.
+- 🎓 I took a course in Neural Networks and Machine Learning at university.
+I submitted 2 homeworks, 1 project and 1 final.
+I got an AA from the course
 <br>
 <hr>